 Cancer cells are distorted versions of healthy cells.
 Knowing this, we can focus on feeding the body the nutrients that support healthy cellular function.
 The fastest way to promote healing is to put a high number of nutritious compounds into the body so it has what it needs to kill aggressive cancer cells.
 Superfoods—foods rich in compounds that are considered especially beneficial for our health and well-being—are much more powerful than cancer.
-These foods, which are the foundation of my new book Cancer-Free With Food, help kill cancer cells before they take up residence in our bodies and stop existing tumors from growing any further.
+These foods, which are the foundation of my new book Cancer-Free With Food, might be able to prevent cancer cells from forming and slow the growth of existing tumors.

 Broccoli sprouts are incredibly potent killers of cancer cells because of their unusually high sulforaphane content.
 Sulforaphane is also found in broccoli, spinach, kale, cauliflower, bok choy, cabbage, and Brussels sprouts.
 But broccoli sprouts contain the most of any other vegetable on the planet.